azuredevcollege/trainingdays/day6/challenges/challenge3.md

         TX errors 0  dropped 0 overruns 0  carrier 0  collisions 0
 ```

-Check the eth0 adapater.
-It's exactly the same adapater that the host has.
+Check the eth0 adapter.
+It's exactly the same adapter that the host has.
 So there isn't any network isolation.
 Container is running like a process on the host and uses network infrastructure of the host without any bridge or something like that in the middle.
 Type exit and close the connection.
 Container will be automatically deleted.

 ***
 **5: Default networks - None**